Ludfrois Aucoin fathered at least 13 children in his 49 years. His youngest, Merante, was my grandmother’s grandmother.

 I know the fate of some of the children, but I wondered just how many of them lived into adulthood.
 Finding the will of his second wife, Philomin Gautreaux, gave me some clues.

 Here are Ludfrois’ children:

 - Marie Elise, born 1820

 - Leufroi Heli, born in 1821 and died in 1879 during the yellow fever epidemic.
-Appears to have never married.
+Married and had at least one child, Mary.

 Second marriage to Philomin

 - Adolphe, born 1829